kiba/Writings/for_science/chp23_vacation.md

 So I stood over an open flame letting the artificial meats and crab alike sizzle.
 Sasaki was out there again, hunting for more meat, and bringing down coconuts.

-Diana was nearby, preparing kebab for me to cook.
+Diana was nearby, preparing kebabs for me to cook.

-"So, what do you think of us so far?"
-Diana broached the subject.

-"Great, I guess..."

-"So you say, except you scrunched up every time Sasaki and I mentioned our relations to others," she pointed out as she grinned.
-I knew that look.
-It was that malicious smile when she got off at my expense.
-I decided to avoid that subject.

-"I am the luckiest man in the world.
-Most guys don't get two women."
+"I wanted to know...where are we going from here with this relationship?"
+Diana broached the topic.

+I closed my eyes to think a little bit.
+"I don't know.
+I loved you and Sasaki but I probably will not try this again in the foreseeable future."
+Though I don't think about it much, but there was no guarantee that we will be together forever.

+Diana snorted.
+"Oh, what a guy wouldn't give for a harem?"

+I turned beet red, turning my head away from her.
+"Please..."

+"It helped that we enjoy our time with you."

+"Yeah, I guess," I stammered.

+Somehow, I always pictured in my mind a person who have relationship with multiple women at the same time as a douchebag, or a rich person, or someone with moral depravity.

 ***